What is the Security Market Line (SML)?

 - σi is the standard deviation of the market index

-Although Beta provides a single measure to understand the volatility of an asset with respect to the market, however, beta does not remain constant with time.
+Although beta provides a single measure to understand the volatility of an asset concerning the market, beta does not remain constant with time.

 Since the SML is a graphical representation of CAPM, the advantages and limitations of SML are the same as that of the CAPM.
 Let us look at the benefits:

-- Easy to use: SML and CAPM can be easily used to model and derive expected return from the assets or portfolio
+- Easy to use: SML and CAPM can be easily used to model and derive expected returns from the assets or portfolio

-- The model assumes the portfolio is well diversified hence neglects the unsystematic risk making to easier to compare two diversified portfolios
+- The model assumes the portfolio is well diversified hence neglects the unsystematic risk making it easier to compare two diversified portfolios

 - CAPM or SML considers the systematic risk, which is neglected by other models likes the Dividend Discount Model (DDM) and Weighted Average Cost of Capital (WACC) model.